Olivera2708/Code-completion/README.md

 ## How to Run

-To reproduce this project, you can clone this repository, but I suggest using the provided [notebook](https://github.com/Olivera2708/Code-completion/blob/main/AI_Code_Completion.ipynb).
+To reproduce this project, you can clone this repository, but I suggest using the provided [notebook](https://github.com/Olivera2708/Code-completion/blob/main/AI_Code_Completion.ipynb) in Google Colab.
 It contains all relevant code with detailed descriptions and explains the thought process behind each step.